shiyingwucl/shiyingwucl.github.io/_posts/2024-09-05-environment.md

 didn't really know what to configure for the installer, so I just went with the default setting.

-after that, I wanted to create an environment within a folder, but I kept making the mistake of creating the environment in the parent folder instead
+after that, I wanted to create an environment within a folder, but I kept making the mistake of creating the environment in the parent folder instead( remember to open folder in the correct location)
 ![pepega](/images/emotes/PeepoWhy.png)

 conda is confusing to setup so I'll just leave it here for now, probably will come back to it later at some point...